With 1.5 million acres planted annually, wheat is Minnesota’s fourth largest crop.

 *Pounds K2O/acre for wheat production in Minnesota based on K soil test reported in parts per million.

-Use one of the following equations if a potash guideline for a specific soil test value and a specific expected yield is desired.
+Use one of the following equations for a potash guideline for a specific soil test value and a specific expected yield.

 - K2O suggested = [2.710 - .017 (K soil test, ppm)] (yield goal)